corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 {{% /tab %}}
 {{< /tabs >}}

-This transforms each element to a `String` object which is the given state’s transaction ID.
+This transforms each element to a `String` object, which is the given state’s transaction ID.

 #### Collecting